Suremaker/edsm_scanner/README.md

 Example usage: `> EdsmScanner.exe "Synuefe JM-G b57-1"`

-The tool will search for systems around `Synuefe JM-G b57-1` in radius of 50ly (the radius can be specified as second parameter, up to 100).
+The tool will search for systems around `Synuefe JM-G b57-1` in radius of 50ly (the radius can be specified with `--scan-radius` option, up to 100).

 The outcome of the command will be 2 files:
 * `systems_Synuefe JM-G b57-1.txt` - file containing a list of partially discovered systems (reported in EDSM).